Ex-PM Dame Jenny Shipley and other Mainzeal directors ordered to pay $36m by High Court

 The directors breached their directors' duties and were negligent in allowing the company to continue trading while insolvent.

-In a statement following the release of the 178-page judgment, the High Court said Mainzeal directors were reckless, "had adopted a policy of trading while insolvent", and "used money owed to trade operators, particularly sub-contractors, as working capital".
+In a statement following the release of the 178-page judgment, a summary said Mainzeal directors were reckless, "had adopted a policy of trading while insolvent", and "used money owed to trade operators, particularly sub-contractors, as working capital".

 The directors also relied on assurances that the millions of dollars Mainzeal had lent to its China-based parent company Richina Pacific would be paid back if Mainzeal got into trouble.